Ad-Huikeshoven/flexstv/README.md

 The last occurrence of a vote in the file for a given voter overrides previous votes.

-In the the remaining columns appear the ranks (where 1 is the most-preferred) given by the voter to the candidate.
+In the remaining columns appear the ranks (where 1 is the most-preferred) given by the voter to the candidate.
 Equal ranks are allowed, and result in prorated votes.

 See votes.csv for a contest corresponding to the example at Wikipedia: